mcvm-launcher/mcvm/docs/docs/principles.md

 ## 7. MCVM should be compatible with every version
 The oldest versions should still work just as well as the newest.

+## 8. We are not a cracked launcher
+Cracked launchers are always shady and always attract shady people.
+We won't support anyone trying to make our launcher cracked.